fbpx

 Pet-Friendly Jackson County

-According to the American Pet Products Association, more than a third of pet owners travel with their pets and are searching for dog-friendly activities.
-With countless hiking trails perfect for stretching those two, or four, legs, plenty of creeks to splash around in and multiple pet-friendly restaurants and accommodations, pet owners should look no further than the western North Carolina mountains of Jackson County.
-With a wide variety of pet-friendly outdoor activities and adventures, we are the perfect setting for exploring with your pooch.
+According to a recent APPA survey, a resounding 70 percent of U.S. households own a pet.
+Of the 90.5 million homes with furry friends, approximately 78 percent of these American pet owners travel with their companions each year.
+With countless hiking trails perfect for stretching those two (or four) legs, creeks for pups to splash around in and lots of pet-friendly restaurants and accommodations, pet owners should look no further than the western North Carolina mountains of Jackson County.
+With a wide variety of pet-friendly outdoor activities and adventures, we are the perfect setting for exploring with your furry family member!

 Pet-Friendly Hikes

 Dog owners and pups will love exploring Jackson County’s portion of the Blue Ridge Parkway – one of America’s favorite national park sites.
-Pets are welcome along the Parkway as long as owners keep them on a leash and make sure to clean up after them.
+Pets are welcome along the Parkway as long as owners keep them on a leash and clean up after them.
 For a relaxing loop trail in the cool mountain breeze, take the Richland Balsam Nature Trail or stop by the overlook, which is the highest point on the Parkway.
 Although the path is steep with a total elevation gain of 700 feet, the hike is short at only 1.5 miles and is not overly strenuous.
-Be sure to bring some water for you and your pup to enjoy while taking in the stunning view below.

 Waterrock Knob Trail is another excellent stop on the Parkway for people and pets to “ruff” it up the mountain.
-Though it is a steep hike, the stunning panoramic views will be what really takes your breath away.
-On clear days, enjoy a view of up to 50 miles to the Blue Ridge Mountains.
-At 1.2 miles round trip, this hike is just rigorous enough to get your pups the right amount of exercise.
-BringFido.com suggests that your dog is on a leash that is no longer than 6 feet for these hikes.
+Though it is a steep hike, the stunning panoramic views will take your breath away.
+On clear days, enjoy a view of up to 50 miles of the Blue Ridge Mountains.
+At 1.2 miles round trip, this hike is just rigorous enough to get your pup the right amount of exercise.

-Panthertown Valley is a picturesque outdoor playground with ample fun things for humans and dogs alike.
+Panthertown Valley is a picturesque, outdoor playground with fun adventures for humans and dogs alike.
 Home to more than 30 miles of scenic hiking trails, over a dozen waterfalls and spectacular views, Panthertown is known as the “Yosemite of the East,” and once you visit, you’ll see why!
 Schoolhouse Falls is one of the most well-known waterfalls inside Panthertown Valley.
-Though not the tallest waterfall at 18 feet, it isn’t lacking in beauty.
-Pups love cooling off in the crystal clear waters under the falls.
-Enjoy a moderate hike to the falls on the Little Green Mountain trail.
+Though not the tallest waterfall at 18 feet, it makes up for height in beauty.
+Pups love cooling off in the crystal clear waters of its pool.
+Another moderate hike is to the falls on Little Green Mountain Trail.
 To cool down, climb behind the falls for a unique and refreshing experience – just be mindful of slippery rocks.

 Pet-Friendly Places

 In Sylva, stop by the Jackson County Chamber of Commerce and Visitor Center, which welcomes dogs year-round!
 The Visitor Center has a dedicated Pet Porch, complete with free pet treats, a water bowl and area information.
-Additionally, fido can enjoy a pup-friendly water fountain on Sylva’s Main Street next to Sassy Frass.
-On the other side of the historic courthouse is the Dog Park, a fenced-in corner of Mark Watson Park where your pups can enjoy a large off-leash area and make new friends.
+Additionally, Fido can enjoy a pup-friendly water fountain on Sylva’s Main Street.
+On the other side of the Historic Jackson County Courthouse/Public Library is the Dog Park, a fenced-in corner of Mark Watson Park where your pups can enjoy a large off-leash area and make new friends.

-If you’re looking for a scenic riverside stroll, check out the walking trail along the Tuckasegee River Greenway.
-This two-mile there-and-back paved trail is a wonderful pet-friendly spot traversing the ‘Tucks’ cool riverbanks.
+If you’re looking for a scenic, riverside stroll, check out the walking trail along the Tuckasegee River Greenway.
+This two-mile, there-and-back, paved trail is a wonderful pet-friendly spot traversing the cool riverbanks of “The Tuck.”

-If your pup is partial to water, consider a visit to Lake Glenville.
+If your pup really loves the water, consider a visit to Lake Glenville.
 With 26-miles of shoreline, seven islands and three gorgeous waterfalls, Lake Glenville is an ideal place to sit back and relax or enjoy an active day on the water.
-Head over to Signal Ridge Marina or Lakeshore Marina to enjoy a day of boating, kayaking and stand-up paddle boarding with your dog in tow.
+Head over to Signal Ridge Marina to enjoy a day of boating, kayaking and stand-up paddle boarding with your dog in tow.
 Lake Glenville also features a hiking trail that leads to High Falls, the perfect way to cool down after a day of adventure.

 Pet-Friendly Restaurants